asimokby/planda-software-project/README.md

+# List-making application

+### Planda enables you to organize and prioritize your projects.

+#### Run it on your machine

+- Clone the repo.
-run the server then go to http://127.0.0.1:8000/
+- Run the server then go to http://127.0.0.1:8000/

-guide on using git: https://rogerdudler.github.io/git-guide/